 Alerting in both technologies can be broadly be considered the same except for one difference i.e., integrating with external tools.
 While you can always write custom tooling using AWS SQS and CloudWatch, Prometheus comes up with a bunch of built integrations and provides a webhook for easier integration with other systems (details here)

 Querying and Dashboarding is one area where Prometheus – with Grafana as the dashboarding tool and Prometheus query language wins hands down.
 With dashboards are that are beautifully backed by a query language that is rich, the dashboarding in Prometheus world is far better.
 Also CloudWatch does charge for each additional dashboard and in Prometheus setup there is no reason not to create a dashboar if you need to.

 The big question: Cost!

 Let’s start with some simple assumptions about the usage of a medium-sized organization in one environment over a month’s period of time.
-We are looking at approximate 100 dashboards and different types of custom metrics used by 100 odd resources causing approx. 1000s of alarms over a month by each major category.
+We are looking at approximately 100 dashboards and different types of custom metrics used by 100 odd resources causing approximately 1000s of alarms over a month by each major category.
 Then we also add up 1000 alarms for EC2 instances and 500 alarms each for other services.
-This gets us to approximately ~2400$ a month which we have verified and matched with a few customer’s spending range approximately.
-You can also check the calculation at the link below and in the attached screenshot
+This gets us to approximately ~2400$ a month, which we have verified and matched with a few customer’s spending ranges about.
+You can also check the calculation at this link and in the attached screenshot:

 Now to support a similar scale system on Prometheus, there are a few aspects: